 Electronic Invoice Delivery

-In almost every company, a visible result of digitization is that the majority of business mail is sent electronically.
+In almost every company, a visible result of digitization is that the majority of business mail is sent electronically – partly in use of a digital letterhead.
 It’s no wonder, after all, that the advantages outweigh the disadvantages when offers, inquiries, and contracts are routinely sent digitally.
 The electronic sending of business mail is characterized by fast response and delivery times.
 In addition, companies save on costs for postage and paper and it also helps the environment.
 Many companies (still) seem to be reluctant only with the transition to electronic invoicing.
 The fact is, however, that with every invoice that is still sent by conventional mail, a company foregoes considerable financial savings and thus also reduces the company’s profit.
+So the idea of a digital stationery probably sounds familiar for you and your company?

 For most companies, the invoice content is created using a software program.
 If the number of invoices is relatively manageable, quite a few small and medium-sized enterprises, individual entrepreneurs, trades businesses, and start-ups use a spreadsheet program such as Excel for this purpose.
 The change to a simple or even more well-developed and customizable accounting software such as Lexware, Datev, or SAP is only worth it for a certain number of invoices each month.